 Conversely, if you’re tall like me, hunt for frames with the largest possible tubing as you’ll be able to notice greater differences in stiffness.
-Tall riders with heavier loads may even require a marathon tube that reinforces the bike with extra metal connecting the headtube to the seatstays.
-That said, marathon frame designs are typically not necessary these days as metal tubing is currently available in larger diameters than ever before.
+Tall riders with heavier loads may even require a marathon tube that reinforces the bike with extra metal connecting the head tube to the seat stays.
+That said, marathon frame designs are typically not necessary these days as metal tubing is available in larger diameters than ever before.

 When Frame Stiffness Matters Most

-Now that I’ve jammed lots of stiffness knowledge between your ears, here’s when it matters.
+Now that I’ve jammed lots of stiffness knowledge between your ears, here’s when it matters most:

 When Frame Stiffness Doesn’t Really Matter

-If you’re using a load under 5kg/11lb at the front of the bike, you’ll find that you probably won’t notice any stiffness difference between touring frames.
+If you’re carrying a load under 5kg/11lb at the front of the bike, you’ll find that you won’t notice any stiffness difference between touring frames.

-Heavy Front / Light Rear Loads (eg. 2x Front Panniers, a Framebag & Bikepacking Seatpack)
+Heavy Front / Light Rear Loads (eg. 2x Front Panniers + Frame Bag + Bikepacking Seat Pack)

-If you’re using a heavy front load with a bikepacking seatpack (or a drybag mounted to a rear rack), you also probably won’t be able to discern between frames of varying stiffnesses.
+If you’re using a heavy front load with a bikepacking seat pack (or a dry bag mounted to a rear rack), you probably won’t be able to discern between frames of varying stiffnesses.

 What About Comfort?

-It is often assumed that a stiff frame can’t be very comfortable.
+It is often assumed that a stiff frame isn’t very comfortable to ride.
 But even if this was the case, let’s put bike comfort into perspective.

-On the other hand, a carbon seatpost like the Ergon CF3 Pro requires just 69N of force to travel a millimetre.
-The CF3 Pro will flex around 10mm vertically when you’re simply sitting on the saddle.
+Most bike frames require upwards of 500N of force to flex one vertical millimetre.
+This translates to about a millimetre of flex when you apply your body weight to a frame.
+In comparison, a carbon seatpost like the Ergon CF3 Pro requires just 69N of force to travel a millimetre, which is a fraction of the force required.
+That means the CF3 Pro can flex around 10mm vertically when you’re simply sitting on the saddle!

 But these two things aren’t even your bike’s first line of suspension – that’s the tyres.
 By applying as little as 10N to a wide tyre, it will easily deform a millimetre or more.
 Given the low amounts of force required to achieve vertical compliance with a seatpost or wide set of tyres, you’d be hard-pressed to notice the difference in comfort between frames of any stiffness.